Geese Removal & Prevention

 3. Chemical Control Repellents for Geese

-Varment Guard uses a non-toxic applicant derived from grapeseed oil that renders lawns and vegetation inedible, habituating the geese to recognize the area as undesirable.
+Varment Guard uses a non-toxic applicants derived from grapeseed oil that renders lawns and vegetation inedible, habituating the geese to recognize the area as undesirable.

 4. Goose Harassment & Intimidation